pip-services/pip-services-docs/content/en/net/commons/config/name_resolver.md

 ---
 ### Description
 A helper class that allows to extract component "name" from configuration parameters.
-The name can be defined in the "id" or "name" parameters or inside a component of descriptor type.
+The name can be defined in the "id" or "name" parameters, or inside a component of descriptor type.

 ### Static Methods

 #### Resolve
 Resolves a component's name from configuration parameters.
-The name can be stored in "id", "name" fields or inside a descriptor component.
+The name can be stored in the "id" or "name" fields, or inside a descriptor component.
-If name cannot be determined, it returns a defaultName.
+If name cannot be determined, it returns a default name.

 > `public static` string Resolve([ConfigParams](../config_params) config, string defaultName = null)